Best Running Shoes for Supination: 2024

 What type of running shoe do I need if I underpronate?

-Although there are running shoes with support for overpronation and those for a neutral foot strike, there are none specifically designed for supination.
+Although there are running shoes with stability for overpronation and those for a neutral foot-strike, there are none specifically designed for supination.
 However, depending on the running technique and overall body biomechanics, we recommend choosing based on the following criteria:

 • Foot supination should be stabilised by the footwear as much as possible.